Zong Huang

-In the United States, property taxes are ubiquitous despite their distortionary effects.
-This paper develops a spatial equilibrium model to quantify the welfare effects of local property taxation.
-I use household microdata to estimate housing demand: the price elasticity of housing expenditures is 0.51, rejecting a common assumption of unit elastic demand.
-Counterfactual simulations show that switching from property taxes to a non-distortionary tax increases housing supply by 2%, but decreases equity and increases income segregation.
-Under a property tax system, low-income households receive implicit transfers of approximately $1,900, whereas high-income households pay $5,100.
+Property taxes raise revenue proportional to housing values, thereby distorting housing consumption and creating unequal tax burdens for households receiving the same public services.
+This paper develops a spatial equilibrium model to quantify the redistributive and efficiency effects of property taxation.
+I use household microdata to estimate housing demand: the price elasticity of housing expenditures is 0.54, rejecting a common assumption of unit elastic demand.
+Counterfactual simulations show that switching from property taxes to a non-distortionary tax increases housing supply by 2.4%, but decreases equity and increases income segregation.
+Under a property tax system, low-income households receive implicit transfers of approximately $1,500 annually, whereas high-income households pay $4,000.
 Increasing redistribution with a progressive tax system is significantly constrained by high-income household mobility.

 The Unequal Effects of Upzoning: Evidence from Cook County